 Which trends offer opportunities on the European outsourcing market?

 There are many promising trends in the European outsourcing market.
 Big Data, 5G and Artificial Intelligence have served as triggers and enablers for several other trends and innovations.
-Currently, the main opportunities lie in big data, mobile and cloud application development, the (Industrial) Internet of Things, virtual and augmented reality, blockchain, machine learning and in the mastering of technologies related to these trends.
-The skills shortage in Europe and increased demand for added value / specialised service providers also offer opportunities.
+The COVID-19 pandemic is also accelerating most existing trends, led by the digital transformation.
+The main opportunities can be found in big data, mobile and cloud application development, the (Industrial) Internet of Things, virtual and augmented reality, and machine learning, as well as in the mastering of technologies related to these trends.
+The skills shortage in Europe and increased demand for added value/specialised service providers also offer opportunities.

 Contents of this page

 - IT skills shortage drives outsourcing

 - Demand for artificial intelligence and machine services outsourcing accelerated by COVID-19

 - Cybersecurity and privacy are growing in relevance

 - (Industrial) Internet of Things on the rise